 Fully-funded by IOM (for selected participants).

-Up to 30 government/non-government officials working on a field related to migration; mid/senior ranking preferred; English language abilities preferred.
+Up to 30 Governmental/Non-Governmental officials working on a field related to migration; mid/senior ranking preferred.

 Upon the attendance of at least 80 % of each module (at least 13 hours) and successfully passed all the six post-training tests.